 TGbe editor, please make the following changes in Page 906 Line14 in D3.1:

-The PHY shall not issue a PHY-RXSTART.indication primitive in response to a PPDU that does not overlap the primary channel unless the PHY at an AP receives the EHT TB PPDU solicited by the AP.
-The PHY shall issue a PHY-RXSTART.indication primitive for the EHT TB PPDU solicited by the AP.
+The PHY shall not issue a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive in response to a PPDU that does not overlap the primary channel unless the PHY at an AP receives the EHT TB PPDU solicited by the AP.
+The PHY shall issue both a PHY-RXEARLYSIG.indication primitive and a PHY-RXSTART.indication primitive for the EHT TB PPDU solicited by the AP.

 The PHY includes the measured RSSI and RSSI_LEGACY values in the PHY-RXSTART.indication(RXVECTOR) primitive issued to the MAC.

 After the PHY-CCA.indication(BUSY, channel-list) primitive is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG in order to set the maximum duration of the data stream.
 Then the PHY will search for the preambles for non-HT, HT, VHT, HE, and EHT PPDUs, respectively.
 If the constellation used in the first symbol after the first long training field is QBPSK, the PHY entity shall continue to detect the received signal using the receive procedure for HT-GF depicted in Clause 19 (High Throughput (HT) PHY specification).
 For detecting the EHT preamble, the PHY entity shall search for RL-SIG and evaluate the LENGTH field.
 If RL-SIG is detected, the PHY entity should check the parity bit and RATE fields in L-SIG and RL-SIG.
-If either the check of the parity bit is invalid or the RATE field is not set to 6 Mb/s, a PHY-RXSTART.indication primitive is not issued.
-If the check of the parity bit is valid and the RATE field indicates 6 Mb/s but the LENGTH field value in L-SIG is a not a multiple of three, a PHY-RXSTART.indication primitive is not issued.
+If either the check of the parity bit is invalid or the RATE field is not set to 6 Mb/s, neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.
+If the check of the parity bit is valid and the RATE field indicates 6 Mb/s but the LENGTH field value in L-SIG is a not a multiple of three, neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.
 If the EHT preamble is not detected, the PHY should continue to detect the received signal using non-HT, HT, VHT, and HE receive procedure in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), Clause 19 (High Throughput (HT) PHY specification), Clause 21 (Very High Throughput (VHT) PHY specification), and Clause 27 (High Efficiency (HE) PHY specification), respectively.

 If a valid parity bit and the RATE with 6 Mb/s are indicated in L-SIG and RL-SIG and the LENGTH field value in L-SIG and RL-SIG is a multiple of three, U-SIG field is present after RL-SIG.
-PHY entity shall begin receiving the U-SIG field and identify the PPDU version based on the PHY Version Identifier field in the U-SIG field.
+PHY entity shall issue a PHY-RXEARLYSIG.indication primitive and shall begin receiving the U-SIG field and identify the PPDU version based on the PHY Version Identifier field in the U-SIG field.
 The PHY entity shall check the constellation of the second symbol of the U-SIG field.
 If the constellation is QBPSK, the PHY entity shall receive the U-SIG field and the repeated U-SIG field (four symbols in total following the RL-SIG).
 If the constellation is BPSK, the PHY entity shall receive the U-SIG field (two symbols in total following the RL-SIG).
 Then the PHY entity shall check the CRC of the U-SIG field (and the repeated U-SIG field if present).

 In addition, TGbe editor, please replace Figure 36-78—PHY receive procedure for an EHT MU PPDU, Figure 36-79—PHY receive procedure for an EHT TB PPDU and Figure 36-80—PHY receive state machine with the three figures below respectively:

 Figure 36-78—PHY receive procedure for an EHT MU PPDU